 - After everything you, of course, need WoeUSB.

-WoeUSB is a free and open source software with PPAs available for Ubuntu and Ubuntu-based Linux distributions such as Mint, Elementary OS, etc. If you use Ubuntu or any of its derivatives, you can simply enter the following commands in a terminal window one by one to add the PPA and install WoeUSB.
+WoeUSB is a free and open-source software with PPAs available for Ubuntu and Ubuntu-based Linux distributions such as Mint, Elementary OS, etc. If you use Ubuntu or any of its derivatives, you can simply enter the following commands in a terminal window one by one to add the PPA and install WoeUSB.

 sudo add-apt-repository ppa:nilarimogard/webupd8 sudo apt update sudo apt install woeusb

-For other Linux distributions, you can check out the Github page for instructions on how to build the package from the source code.
+To get WoeUSB for other Linux distributions, you can check out the Github page for instructions on how to build the package from the source code.

 - Before you can use WoeUSB you will have to manually format the USB drive to NTFS format.
 Although not necessary, if your USB drive is in any other format while you use WoeUSB you might face some errors.